The Importance of Starting Myopia Management Early

 When Should Myopia Management Start?

 Parents are at times reluctant to start myopia management early as they may believe their child is too young.
 Does it really matter whether a child has a stronger or weaker prescription if they have to wear glasses anyway?

 The earlier a child becomes myopic, the faster the rate at which their prescription will continue to worsen.
 Therefore, starting myopia management early, when the myopia is still mild, will have the biggest impact on slowing myopia progression.

 Myopia management should begin in children as young as 8 years old.

 Myopia management is an evidence-based program that uses a variety of options to help stop or slow the progression of myopia.
 Each treatment option for myopia has different advantages and levels of efficacy.

 If you’re worried about your child’s myopia, book an assessment to determine whether they can benefit from myopia management.
-Speak with Dr. Marcy Rose and Dr. Nathan Davis, who will advise you on the [best] treatment options for your child’s vision and lifestyle.Our practice serves patients from Westminster, Broomfield, Thornton, and the Front Range, Colorado and surrounding communities.
+Speak with Dr. Marcy Rose, who will advise you on the [best] treatment options for your child’s vision and lifestyle.Our practice serves patients from Westminster, Broomfield, Thornton, and the Front Range, Colorado and surrounding communities.